dev-jq/Azkarra-Magento2-Theme-for-Core-Web-Vitals-and-PageSpeed/README.md

 ## :star: Why Azkarra?
 **This template is the best alternative to the basic Magento Luma template, which lacks many things.** Treat it as an excellent foundation for further developing more advanced 3rd party functionalities for your store!

+Planning to **migrate your store from Magento 1 to Magento 2**?
+The AZKARRA template is the ideal solution!
+Kickstart the development of your store with a clean and optimized template that not only boosts performance but also allows customization to meet your specific needs.

 :point_right: **Native theme** (based on Magento Luma), meticulously refined and optimized.

 :point_right: Achieve **high-performance** scores **without** relying on Hyva or PWA.